How to Choose the Right UV Printer: 2025 Edition – Malaysia

 Also budget for:

-• Power consumption (standard 240V in Malaysia; some models require 3-phase)
+• Power consumption (standard 240V; some models need 3-phase)

 • Maintenance parts (e.g. print heads, dampers)